Tips for Applying to the PhD Program

 People come to our department with varying degrees of preparation and involvement in the site of their intended field research.
 In general, we ask that you have a fairly clear idea of where you want to work and what questions you wish to answer, or what issues you wish to understand.
 And, to the extent possible, you need to know what you still need and want to learn.

-Languages are essential for fieldwork.
+Languages are essential for ethnographic fieldwork and for archaeologists working outside the US.
 You should obtain as much proficiency as possible in the languages you will be working in; if you lack fluency, you will want to delineate a plan for becoming proficient in these languages.
 These plans should continue to enhance already existing skills or enable you to acquire additional language skills if they are desirable for your research.
 Columbia has very substantial language resources in many but not all languages.
 The Department supports additional language work through summer fellowships and encourages in situ study for languages where formal programs are lacking in the United States.